cash stack icon

 What would the estimated balance be after 36 months based on a £1,000 deposit?

-Let’s say you wanted to deposit a lump sum of £1,000 into a three-year ISA.
-If you secured an interest rate of 4.30% AER in an account that compounds interest yearly, you’d be left with £1,134.63 at the end of the term.
-This equates to your principal amount of £1,000, plus interest of £134.63.
-Check out our lump sum savings calculator to run through other options.
+Let’s say you wanted to deposit a lump sum of £1,000 into a three-year fixed ISA.
+If you secured an interest rate of 4.00% AER in an account that compounds interest yearly, you’d end up with £1,124.86 at the end of the term.
+This equates to your principal amount (of £1,000), plus £124.86 in interest.
+Use our lump sum savings calculator to run through other options.

 What you need to know about opening an ISA